 Enter ‘Quills & Quests’

 I’ve learned so much over the past few years about the deep importance of living honestly with yourself and others, and how much health (mental, physical, emotional, and spiritual) plays a major part in that life.
-I’ve discovered so many tools, resources, and strategies that I so wish I knew about before I started taking the paths that I took.
+I’ve discovered so many tools, resources, and strategies that I wish I knew about before I started taking the paths that I took.

 Starting Your Path

-Life gets hard and the journey can often seem overwhelming, but you’re Not alone!
-If you’re going through a difficult time in your life right now, please reach out to a friend or family member.
-I hope that some things on this site can be helpful as well but just know that the biggest step of recovery or getting through this dark part in your life is the first step, and I fully believe in you that you’re capable of doing that!
+I hope that some things on this site can be helpful as well but just know that the biggest step of recovery or getting through this dark part in your life, is taking the first step.
+Sometimes, the best way to be a hero, is to be a hero to ourselves and give ourselves the permission to get the help we deserve.
+I fully believe in you that you’re capable of doing that!

 Emergency Resources